By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 If you start with the small things you can spend all day jumping from thing to thing and at the end of the day you will still have those big things to do.

-Start on the big thing first and when you reach break points you can easily do those small things.
+Start with the big thing first and when you reach breakpoints you can easily do those small things.

 6. Break big projects into smaller parts.

 If you try to build the whole house all at once you can leave out things.
 Break the project up into small components.
 Focus on one part at a time.
 A written list helps to make sure you did not leave anything out.
 If as you work on this big project you think of more steps, add them to the list.
 Do not keep stopping one thing to work on another.
 Jumping from one part to another is a sure way to undermine your ability to pay attention to any part of the project.

 Multi-tasking is a myth.
 It may work when you need to hurry through things and none of them need any real attention or accuracy but the more you try to multitask the worse your attention to any one part becomes.